Open Accessibility Menu

 What are the drawbacks?

-• You may have to make more trips to hospital.
+• You may have to make more trips to health system.

 • The extra tests and check-ups could increase your worry about cancer.